Frequently Asked Questions

 Why are your noise abatement procedures voluntary and not mandatory like other airports?

 The FAA established the 65 DNL noise contour line as the threshold limit for the determination of compatible and non-compatible land uses to airport operations.
-As the airport's 65 DNL noise contour line is within the boundary of the airport and does not impact residential and other noise-sensitive areas, the FAA approved RSW noise abatement procedures as voluntary.
+As RSW's 65 DNL noise contour line is within the boundary of the airport and does not impact residential and other noise-sensitive areas, the FAA approved RSW noise abatement procedures as voluntary.

 What should prospective home buyers in Lee County do before purchasing property?

 The Port Authority can help you learn about the flight patterns, peak travel month and potential noise impact areas from aircraft operations.
 We provide modeled computer-generated flight tracks that show predominant aircraft flight patterns with the operation of the current and planned parallel runway.
 We encourage home buyers to visit properties at several different times of the day and during various seasons.
 For additional information, call the noise program office at 239-590-4609.

 When do most planes depart or arrive at RSW?